GENI-NSF/geni-tools/README.txt

  manager (am), and a researcher (alice).
  The directory for the output, the researcher name, and which keys to generate are configurable via commandline options.
 Cert URNs and some privileges are modifiable via constants.
  Note you can generate multiple AM credentials and multiple user credentials using this script.

+ Note that you should customize the certificates generated at your site using the constants at the top of this file, if you will use these certificates to interact with any other GENI site.

 Optional: Create a directory containing all known and trusted (federated) clearinghouse and certificate authority certificates (see below for an